Singh-AP/A-Clustering-Based-Algorithm-for-Automatic-Document-Separation/Papers_to_Review/readme.md

-List of Papers to be reviewed, summarized, discussed and scrutinized.
+List of Papers to be reviewed, summarized and discussed.